-E. Starfish have small mouths. - - F. A starfish absorbs its food through a second stomach. - is a starfish different from all other animals?
+E. Starfish have small mouths.

+- F. A starfish absorbs its food through a second stomach.

+- is a starfish different from all other animals?

-- It has five arms.
+- five arms.

-It can open a clam shall or an oyster shell.
+open a clam shall or an oyster shell.

+two stomachs

-It has two stomachs.
+- It has two stomachs.

 It begins digesting its food outside its body.